Ron Davies (Welsh politician): Political career

-British Parliament
+Parliament

 After two years as a backbench MP, Davies was appointed an Opposition Whip in 1985, where his subject areas included agriculture and the environment.
 In 1987 he was appointed to the opposition frontbench as a spokesman on Agriculture and Rural Affairs responsible for reviewing the Labour Party's policies on animal welfare.

 He was appointed Chief Opposition spokesman for agriculture in July 1992 and did much to highlight the growing threat from BSE.
 In November 1992 he was appointed Shadow Secretary of State for Wales by John Smith.

 As the Labour Party's chief spokesman for Wales from 1992 to 1997, Davies developed the party's devolution policy.
 He negotiated support for a sixty-member Welsh Assembly to take over the functions of the Secretary of State for Wales and elected by an element of proportionality.
 His personal preference for a body with stronger powers was defeated internally.

 In May 1997 Davies was appointed by Tony Blair to the Privy Council and the Cabinet as Secretary of State for Wales.
 One of his first acts was to return the £150,000 to the Aberfan disaster fund that a previous Labour Government had taken to restore the site of the landslide that had devastated the valley's community in 1966, although controversially this was without interest being paid.
 As over thirty years had passed, the money was worth a fraction of its original value.

-In July 1997, he published the Government's detailed devolution proposals in the White Paper "A Voice for Wales" and led the Labour Party's successful campaign for a 'yes' vote in the devolution referendum on 18 September 1997.
+In July 1997, he published the Government's detailed devolution proposals in the White paper "A Voice for Wales" and led the Labour Party's successful campaign for a 'yes' vote in the devolution referendum on 18 September 1997.
 Though Labour reversed a 4 to 1 majority against devolution recorded in the 1979 referendum, the slender majority of 0.6% on a 50.1% turnout, cast a shadow over the institution's authority.

 He steered the Government of Wales Bill through Parliament, and on 31 July 1998, he saw the Government of Wales Act reach the statute book, putting in place the legislation to set up the first ever National Assembly for Wales.